lucthanca/shopify-cli/packages/cli/README.md

   --env-file=<value>             [default: .env] Path to an environment file to override existing environment variables.
                                  Defaults to the '.env' located in your project path `--path`.
   --inspector-port=<value>       The port where the inspector is available.
 Defaults to 9229.
-  --legacy-runtime               Runs the app in a Node.js sandbox instead of an Oxygen worker.
   --path=<value>                 The path to the directory of the Hydrogen storefront.
 Defaults to the current directory
                                  where the command is run.
   --port=<value>                 The port to run the server on.
 Defaults to 3000.